kaylynvaldezscott/sql-challenge/README.md

 Data Engineering Description:
 See file labeled 'Build_Schema.sql' to find six tables created using CSV files provided.

-For ERD sketch: open im
+For ERD sketch: open ERD.jpg

 Data Analysis Description:
 See file labeled 'Data_Analysis.sql' to see the lists of each question outlined below-